dokku/dokku-postgres/README.md

 dokku postgres:backup-set-encryption lolipop
 ```

-### unsets encryption for future backups of the postgres service
+### unset encryption for future backups of the postgres service

 ```shell
 # usage